Kintsugi logo

 This is the problem.

-Calculating and including sales tax may seem straightforward, but it requires precision to avoid errors that can affect your revenue.
+Calculating and including sales tax may seem straightforward, but it requires precision to avoid errors affecting your revenue.
+According to the National Small Business Association, 53% of small businesses report that managing taxes is a significant administrative burden [2].

 Sales tax is a mandatory charge levied by the government on the sale of goods and services, varying based on jurisdictional regulations.
 These taxes not only differ from state to state but also sometimes from city to city.